Jevremovac: Underground

 During one of the reconstructions of the administrative building, two underground rooms with oval-shaped ceilings were accidentally discovered when a wall collapsed.
 They are assumed to be part of Belgrade’s lagums, vast web of underground corridors which spread beneath the surface of the city.
 As the temperature, even at the highest, never goes over 20 Celsius, it was used as a huge refrigerator where food and wine were cooled and preserved for the royal court, which is why they are called "King’s ice-cellars".
 They cover 80 m2 and have a draining well at the center which drained the water from melted ice.
 Ice itself was brought during the cold winters when the Danube would freeze.
 Food was kept in the layers of ice and straw.
-Due to the high humidity and moisture, electricity can’t be introduced, so they are not opened for public.
+Due to the high humidity and moisture, electricity can't be introduced, so they are not opened for public.

 Another lagum is close to the greenhouse.
 During both World Wars, it was used as a shelter, but today is also inaccessible because it is flooded by the underground water.
 During the creation of the Japanese garden, a flow of underground water was discovered near lagum at the depth of 92 meters.
 Water is of an excellent quality and is used for watering plants in the garden and for filling artificial ponds.

 Pančić gallery

 In 1994 construction of an edifice, which covers 1,800 m2, began by the Ministry of Culture.
-The legal permits weren't obtained, so only the concrete skeleton was built by 1995 when the construction was halted.
+The legal permits were not obtained, so only the concrete skeleton was built by 1995 when the construction was halted.
 By this time, already DM1 million was spent on the project.
 The structure was covered with the temporary wooden roof and left to the elements.
-2019-2020 surveys showed that, apart from the rotten wooden cover, the structure was in excellent shape.
+2019–2020 surveys showed that, apart from the rotten wooden cover, the structure was in excellent shape.
 In May 2020 it was announced that the building will be permitted, finished and adapted into the gallery of Josif Pančić.

 Exhibits will include his personal belongings, works, books, herbarium from the 1850s and digitization of his complete legacy.
 There are also plans for several small, science-promoting laboratories within the building, zoological and botanical collections, seed bank of Serbian autochthonous plant species and auditorium for 190 people.
 When the project is greenlighted, it should be finished in only 2 months.
 The structure was officially permitted in December 2020, and its completion was announced for 2021.